SpeederXD/SpeederXD.github.io/README.md

 ⬇️<span style="color:red; font-weight:bold;">ATTENTION</span>⬇️

 <span style="color:red">This is a evolving site!
 If you feature any of my custom mods or modpacks in a video or showcase, kindly link back to this site.
-All mods and modpacks will soon be available on CurseForge and Modrinth.</span>
+All mods and modpacks will soon be available on CurseForge and Modrinth.
-<span style="color: white; font-weight:bold;">[test](https://www.adobe.com/creativecloud/plans.html?plan=edu&promoid=226KCVLY&mv=other)</span>